PEMapModder/PocketMine-Plugins/README.md

 # Small-Plugins
-A collection of Gamecrafter's plugins for `PocketMine-MP` for version `Alpha 1.4` aka `Zekkou_Cake.
+A collection of Gamecrafter's plugins for `PocketMine-MP_Alpha 1.4`.
 Every plugin in this repository is licensed under MIT.

 ### Plugins